Access to Springer Books

 CALL FOR PAPERS

-ICIE’2025 will be the 4th edition of this conference in the successful series of conferences on Innovation in Engineering.
+ICIE’2026 will be the 5th edition of this conference in the successful series of conferences on Innovation in Engineering.

-This edition of the conference is organized at Czech University of Life Sciences Prague in Czech Republic.
+This edition of the conference is organized at National University of Science and Technology Politehnica Bucharest in Romania.

 CALL FOR SPECIAL SESSIONS